 This USI Model 3130 Glass Front Merchandiser which are all branded models built by this manufacturer.
 It’s flexible enough to dispense a wide variety of snacks: chips, pretzels, pastries, candies, chocolates, cookies, crackers granola types, etc. It has dual augers/coils/spirals on 16 of its snack selections which make for a more positive vend and generally handle the greater array of product packaging available in today’s market.
 Fawn, FSI, Federal, Selectivend, Servomatic U-Select-It, USI, Wittern are all brand names manufactured by The Wittern Group in Des Moines, IA .
 Although branded differently, and having model numbers that differ the machines offered by each brand are almost identical, with perhaps the greatest difference being how they are marketed, i.e. through price clubs (Sams Club) etc, vending machine distributors, and direct sales to small business, health care facilities and etc. Replacement parts for these brands are readily available through Vend-Net www.vendnetusa.com

-*Does not include a Credit Card reader, credit card capable only means the electronics in the machine is new enough to accept a credit card reader.
+*Does not include a Credit Card reader or PayRange, PayRange capable only means the electronics in the machine is new enough to accept PayRange.
 Credit card readers are available through companies such as USA Technologies.
+Newer versions of credit card readers may not work with this machine.
 Please contact them directly for pricing of equipment and services.

 At one time if a vending machine was setup for MDB protocols it would work with almost every credit card reader on the market.
 In today's world there are many different types of credit card readers.
 Some are what we call backwards compatible, meaning they will work with older MDB protocols and some are not.